 Existing tenants = lower risk

-However, if the property is already built and has tenants which generates rental income the risk is naturally lower.
+However, if the property is already built and has tenants that generate rental income the risk is naturally lower.
 Assessing risk in such a scenario, one should look at the property’s profitability which helps to evaluate liquidity.
-If we continue with the previous example, where €5M value property is generating a net rental income of €350,000 or 7% annual return, it’s always helpful to check what would be the return for primary and secondary mortgage holders.
+If we continue with the previous example, where €5M value property is generating a net rental income of €350,000 or a 7% annual return, it’s always helpful to check what would be the return for primary and secondary mortgage holders.
 You can do this with a simple formula: €350,000 (rental profit) / €3,600,000 (sum of primary and secondary mortgages loan values) * 100 = 9.72% net yield.

 This step is important to assess the liquidity of the real estate, which helps to understand whether after a takeover of the asset it would be difficult to find a buyer and repay both mortgages to the investors.
 In this scenario, selling real estate with profitability above 9% shouldn’t be complicated.

 Also, if in a given example the bank loan would have an annual interest rate of 2% - €60,000, then real estate owner, could fully pay off the secondary-rank mortgage at a 6% annual interest rate in less than 30 months.
 Although this option would not be the most attractive for investors, the chances of losing the invested capital in such a loan would remain extremely low.